 Day five in Monteverde with G-Adventure is without any program, so you can enjoy the free day to explore whatever you choose.

-Optional activities include the skywalk, a series of suspension bridges through the jungle canopy, a butterfly garden, waterfalls walks, cloud forest walks, nocturnal walks, a visit to a coffee plantation, or, of course – a zipline across the forest canopy!
+Optional activities here include a skywalk, a series of suspension bridges through the jungle canopy, a butterfly garden, waterfalls walks, cloud forest walks, nocturnal walks, a visit to a coffee plantation, or, of course – a zipline across the forest canopy.

-La Fortuna literally means «the fortune».
-In the shade of the nearby Arenal volcano, this town boasts hot springs and better health for anyone dipping into them.
+La Fortuna literally means ยซthe fortuneยป.
+It lies in the shade of the nearby Arenal Volcano National Park with Lake Arenal nearby.
+This town boasts amazing hot springs and better health for anyone dipping into them.

-La Fortuna is situated about 10 km away from the Arenal volcano, which, according to scientists, is in the top 10 or top 20 most active volcanoes of the world.
+The La Fortuna area is situated about 10 km away from the Arenal volcano, which, according to scientists, is in the top 10 or top 20 most active volcanoes of the world.

 The neighbor volcano, Cerro Chato, last erupted about 3500 years ago, which makes it a safe hiking destination in 2021.